 Our cat Max provided lots of carcass viewing on our front walk ... his personal carcass repository.
 "Provided" ... as in past tense.
 He hasn’t caught anything except for a small mouse or two since early spring.
 Usually the brick walk would have a new discovery every day.
 Much of Max’s yield came from our yard, especially squirrels and chipmunks from the stone wall, and the occasional mole or mouse from across the road in a large field.
 This spring, nothing.

 My significant other feels that her cat Max (and he is all hers, no doubt about that) has done such an efficient job that he has cleaned out the chipmunk and mouse populations.
 I agree with that theory, but only partially.
 Yes, I do not see any activity along our stone wall where the 2012 chipmunk population had exploded, and there is activity along a stone wall down the hill, so I’ll give him that.
 But mice and moles?
 Those populations have been on the rise in recent years, and for it to all of a sudden go bust seems rather odd.
 Maybe Max is getting some unwanted help with his predation duties.
 I know for a fact that there is a den of foxes at the bottom of the hill, and our place has to lie well within their hunting range.
-We don’t see any other cats regularly, and we are aware of a strong coyote presence.
-Could be possums.

 The main road that lies farther down the hill has been the site of several possum carcass spottings recently.
 I was reading up on possums the other day and would not rule them out as a potential rival for mice.
 Possums like garbage, and we’ve had ours strewn around this spring by something.
 However, until I did a bit of research, I had no idea that possums will eat mice.
 I didn’t really know that they were omnivores, but that’s what I’ve read.